TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.path.rst

 .. function:: relpath(path, start=os.curdir)

-   Return a relative filepath to *path* either from the current directory or from an optional *start* directory.
+   Return a relative filepath to *path* either kutoka the current directory or kutoka an optional *start* directory.
 This is a path computation:  the filesystem is not accessed to confirm the existence or nature of *path* or *start*.